merlinfuchs/kite/kite-docs/docs/reference/sub-flows.md

 ![Interactive Message Node](./img/example-node-message-buttons.png)

-When adding buttons to a message, the message becomes interactive.
-When an interactive message is sent and a user interacts with it, the execution resumes from the corresponding button in the flow.
-Just attach the blocks you want to each button.
+When adding buttons or select menus to a message, the message becomes interactive.
+When an interactive message is sent and a user interacts with it, the execution resumes from the corresponding button or select menu in the flow.
+Just attach the blocks you want to each button or select menu.

+In the sub-flow of a select menu the value of the picked option is available as `{{interaction.value}}`.